PrairieLearn/PrairieLearn/doc/upgrading1.md

 Question code that loads from `clientCode/` or `serverCode` will continue to work without modification, as PrairieLearn will internally map `clientCode` to `clientFilesCourse` (and similarly for `serverCode`).

 Any code within `clientCode` that loads other code from the same directory should load it as `./lib.js`, not at `clientCode/lib.js`.

+## Rendering LaTeX labels on figures

+When using PrairieDraw to dynamically generate figures, the command to generate LaTeX figure labels has changed.
+See [PrairieDraw](PrairieDraw.md) for details.